qualisign/optipulse.github.io/whitepaper.md

 1. Roll Out Basic Income and Boost Your Economy

-2. Give Citizens Access to the Best Possible Insurance
+2. Help Citizens Get Insured

 ### City Planners<a id="sec-4-2-8" name="sec-4-2-8"></a>